 Dog handlers may even be able to claim for expenses relating to the transport or care of your police dog.

 You might even be able to claim a flat-rate tax relief amount of £140 per year, without the need for paperwork and receipts.

 It doesn’t matter if you have recently left the police force because refund claims can be backdated for up to four years – call our team on 0330 122 9972 and we will guide you through the claims process.
 And don’t forget that if you have moved into a related field, such as security, we can help you claim your maximum refund for that too.

 So, what happens now?

 If you think you are owed money by HMRC, call our expert team on 0330 122 9972 and let’s get started on your claim.
 DSR Tax Claims deal with all of the paperwork as well as dealing with HMRC on your behalf because we aim to take away all of the hassle of the refund process for our clients.
 You don’t need to worry that you will end up in trouble with HMRC because we only claim what you are entitled to and not a penny more.
 DSR Tax Claims are rightly proud of our good standing with HMRC and all our refunds are 100% HMRC-safe.
-And best of all, your money could be back in your bank account where it belongs within 21 days.
+And best of all, once we have submitted your claim your money could be back in your bank account where it belongs within 21 days.